seojuncha/arm-assembly-tutorial/02_moving-data-around/README.md

-# Topic: Moving Data Around
+# Chapter 2 - Moving Data Around

 This section focuses on how to move data between ARM registers and how to use shifted operands in **data-processing instructions**.